 Once you know where the case is printed, find the publication or a database containing cases from that jurisdiction.
 Then locate the specific case using your citation.
 This may be available electronically or only in print.

-If you don't find your case through the resources below, search the web for sites containing cases from the relevant jurisdiction (a government website is a likely resource), or use the resources in Where to Begin to find a guide that will help you locate jurisdiction-specific case databases.
+If you don't find your case through the resources below, search the web for sites containing cases from the relevant jurisdiction (a government website is a likely resource), the Multi-jurisdictional Case Databases options on this page, or use the resources in Where to Begin to find a guide that will help you locate jurisdiction-specific case databases.